jsvenson/swl-notes/Secret World Notes.md

 ## Tier 8/10

-From left to right: Tutenkhamen, Nefertiti, Akhenaten (the raven outside gave the clue.)
+From left to right: Akhenaten, Nefertiti, Tutenkhamen (the raven outside gave the clue.)

 -----